-The scientists of Arch Biophysics Ltd, the University of Alberta and the Company executed a similar intellectual property assignment.
+The scientists of Arch Biophysics Ltd, the University of Alberta and the Company executed a similar intellectual property assignment to the Company for the rights to the Peptide-Solid Surface Interface.

 This intellectual property represents one of the key assets of the Company.